sfu-dis/ermia/README.md

 #### System-wide runtime options

-`--prefault-gig`: how many GBs of memory to prefault upon start.
+`--node-memory-gb`: how many GBs of memory to allocate per socket.

 `--null-log-device`: flush log buffer to `/dev/null`.
 With more than 30 threads, log flush (even to tmpfs) can easily become a bottleneck because of a mutex in the kernel held during the flush.
 This option does *not* disable logging, but it voids the ability to recover.